nabeelfarooqui98/hackathon-agent-app/README.md

    - Type your question or request
    - View the agent's response and tool usage
    - Enable debug mode for detailed execution logs

+## Limitations

+- **Tool Support**
+  - Currently only supports HTTP API calling tools
+  - Tested primarily with GET APIs
+  - No built-in support for authentication mechanisms
+  - Limited to basic HTTP request/response patterns

+- **Agent Capabilities**
+  - Agents can only use one tool per query
+  - No support for tool chaining or sequential tool execution
+  - Agents cannot combine multiple tools in a single response

+- **Integration Constraints**
+  - Tools and agents cannot be chained together
+  - No support for complex workflows or multi-step operations
+  - Limited to single-step tool execution

 ## Development